Skip to main navigationSkip to main contentSkip to footer HealthSpring logo HealthSpring logo

 Deductible: In the first stage, you have to pay 100% of your plan’s annual deductible.
 A deductible is the set amount you need to pay before your health plan will start to help pay for your health care costs.
 In the case of Part D, these are the costs of your prescription drugs.
 The deductible is determined by your insurer.

-Catastrophic Coverage: In the last stage, your prescriptions costs are fully covered by your Medicare Part D plan.
+Catastrophic Coverage: In the last stage, your covered Part D prescriptions are $0.
+Stages restart every year on January 1.
 You pay nothing for the remainder of your plan year.
 Once the new plan year begins, you start the three stages over again.

 Which drugs are covered by Medicare Part D?